molarmanful/bited/docs/manual/start.md

 # Start Menu

-When you first open bited, you'll see this screen:
+When you first open bited, you'll see this Start Menu:

 ![bited start menu](assets/start.png){ loading=lazy }